nehakanwadiya/AI-Agentic-Projects/README.md

 **What it does:**
 - Answers questions using real-time tool calls
 - Calls date, calculator, and weather functions by itself
-- Demonstrates function calling / tool use from scratch
+- Demonstrates function calling and tool use from scratch

 **Stack:** Groq API · LLaMA 3.3 70B · Python
 **Concepts:** Tool Use · Function Calling · Prompt Engineering